 Learning the Beatitudes and the Ten Commandments as guides for living a Christian life is the goal of the fourth grade year.
 The sacrament of Reconciliation is studied in depth and concludes with a Reconciliation Workshop/Pizza dinner for parents and students.
 “Finding God” is a new series employed this year as each child will have their own text to use through the year.
 An offering of on-line support for parents is offered through this new series.

-Fifth grade curriculum offers a deeper learning of the Mass, culminating with parents and students attending a “Teaching Mass” with Fr.
-Steve.
+Fifth grade curriculum offers a deeper learning of the Mass, highlighted with parents and students attending a “Teaching Mass” in November.
 The rituals and beliefs of Catholicism are woven throughout the whole year.
 “Alive in Christ” is the series used as it offers online support for parents in addition to each student having their own textbook.

 Our Lady’s Immaculate Heart Parish takes the safety of our children very seriously.
 We participate in the Diocesan-wide Virtus – Protecting God’s Children program.
 All our catechists, staff members, and volunteers who work with children are required to receive this special training.